-The Turks and Caicos Islands is a British Overseas Territory and the legal system is based on English common law.
+The Turks and Caicos Islands is a British Overseas Territory and our legal system is based on English common law.
 Bahamian and Jamaican law influences are found in the local legislation.

 The European Convention on Human Rights (ECHR) applies in a limited scope in the Turks and Caicos Islands.
 Primarily, protocols 6 and 13 (regarding the death penalty) are the only applicable sections.